-Not only are the numbers high.
-They are getting rapidly bigger.
-The number of gonorrhea cases went up 35% from 1963-1969.
+Not only are the numbers high, but they are growing rapidly.
+The number of genorrhea cases went up 35% from 1963 to 1969.
 That was a six year period.
-Then in Massachusetts last year, over a one year period, the number of gonorrhea cases went up 15.4%.
+Then in Massachusetts last year, over a one year period, the number of genorrhea cases went up 15.4%.